nexentaedge/nexentaedge.github.io/src/docs/kubernetes-csi.md

 ```

 #### Note:
-For multiple nodes k8s cluster there should be one nexentaedge-csi-plugin-xxxxx pod per cubernetes node
+For multiple nodes k8s cluster there should be one `nexentaedge-csi-plugin-xxxxx` pod per Kubernetes node

 ## Pre-provisioned volumes (NFS) on NexentaEdge cluster